TheNathannator/PlasticBand/Docs/Other/Santroller.md

 # Santroller Devices

-Santroller Devices are devices programmed using the newest version of the [Santroller Configuration Tool](https://github.com/sanjay900/guitar-configurator).
-This is a tool written by [sanjay900](https://github.com/sanjay900) for emulating most instruments.
+Santroller devices are devices programmed using the the [Santroller Configuration Tool](https://github.com/Santroller/Santroller), which is a tool written by [sanjay900](https://github.com/sanjay900) for emulating instrument controllers using an Arduino/Raspberry Pi microcontroller.
+While emulation is the primary goal of the project, there are also additional features it supports which games can use if desired.
-On a PC, these will use a format similar to a PS3 instrument, or an Xbox 360 instrument on Windows.
-However, these devices also have some additional features that the standard instruments don't have, along with semantics to some device IDs.

-**NOTE:** Since the new version of the configurator is still in development, the details here are subject to change.
-Things should be finalized when it releases fully.
+**NOTE:** The Santroller firmware is still in active development, and some things have yet to be finalized.
+Details such as report formats and LED output reports are subject to change.
+Supporting many different consoles is a rather finnicky process, and unexpected side-effects can occur that necessitate a change in format.

 ## Table of Contents